ExxistanceDC/Segagaga-English-Translation/README.md

 - [Messages From the Team](#Messages-From-the-Team)

 ## **Overview**
 This patch fully translates SEGAGAGA into English.
 Our aim was to produce a faithful translation of both the source text and the original art.
-Care and attention have been paid to even the smallest details—for example, matching the stroke width of the original lettering in textures.
+Care and attention have been paid to even the smallest details—for example, like matching the stroke width of the original lettering in various textures.

 With this in mind, SGGG is a uniquely Japanese game, and we want the verisimilitude to make it feel like you're guiding Taro Sega through his daily life at SoJ and not SoA.
 Thus, certain things remain in Japanese, like small item textures, or the background billboards in Akihabara.
 Generally, though, while *you* may be reading English as you play, Taro and most of the characters are Japanese.